maht0rz/pinata-sdk/README.md

 Each example can be run using `npm start`.
 E.g.: `cd examples/node && npm start`

+Some examples might contain additional `README.md` to help you understand the details.

 ## Contributing 🔧

 PinataSDK is developed & built trough docker, to start contributing, you'll have to [setup docker](https://www.docker.com) for your platform first first.